The 1031 Trap

-Here’s the powerful premise of the 1031 exchange in a simplified nutshell: If an investor pays $1 million for a building and then sells it for $2 million, he would normally owe a bunch of tax on his gains.
+In a simplified nutshell, here’s the powerful premise of the 1031 exchange: If an investor pays $1 million for a building and then sells it for $2 million, he would normally owe a bunch of tax on his gains.
 But if he doesn’t take control of the money generated from the sale, and instead parks it in a trust account and quickly uses it to buy another building, the tax bite is delayed.
-When he sells this second building, he’ll owe tax on all the accumulated profit unless he does a 1031 exchange again, rolling all the accumulated equity into a third building.
+When he sells this second building, he’ll owe tax on all the accumulated profit unless he does a 1031 exchange again, rolling all the accumulated equity into yet a third building.

 Ticking Tax Time Bomb

-Tax perks help make real estate investing especially lucrative, and 1031 exchanges can perform money magic.
-But this powerful tax loophole also has a time bomb quality to it which blows up in many investors’ faces.
-In order to qualify as an exchange rather than a sale, the property to be purchased has to be identified within 45 days of the sale of the prior one, and closing has to occur within the next 135 days after that 1st deadline.
-No excuses or extensions.
-The pressure of these deadlines often leads investors to grab dumb deals—anything to avoid a huge tax bill.
+Tax perks help make real estate investing especially lucrative, and 1031 exchanges can indeed perform money magic.
+But this powerful tax loophole also has a time bomb quality, which blows up in many investors’ faces.
+To qualify as an exchange rather than a sale, the new property to be purchased has to be identified within 45 days of the sale of the prior one, and closing has to occur within the next 135 days after that 1st deadline: no excuses or extensions.
+The pressure of these deadlines often leads investors to grab dumb deals —anything to avoid a huge tax bill.

 Desperate 1031 Buyers

-Real estate brokers and sellers dealing with 1031 buyers, meaning someone who has already sold their property and is now facing the exchange deadlines, know they are dealing with a desperate buyer—not a good place for the buyer to be.
-Often, these investors parted with their original property due to an astronomical price offered in a booming real estate market.
+Real estate brokers and sellers dealing with 1031 buyers, meaning someone who has already sold their property and is now facing the exchange deadlines, know they are dealing with a desperate buyer.
+Often, these tax-desperate investors parted with their original property due to an astronomical price offered in a booming real estate market.
 They took the money, and now what?
-The seller has immediately become a buyer and faces the same booming environment.
-There’s nothing attractive to buy, but the 1031 tax time bomb is ticking.
+To avoid a huge tax bill, the seller must immediately become a buyer and face the same booming price environment.
+The market offers nothing attractive to buy, but the 1031 tax time bomb is ticking.

 Greener Pastures

-If not for the 1031 pressure, sellers could capture high prices and patiently wait until they find an attractive new deal.
-But 1031 rules require them to find something now, and often, the same boom that allowed them to sell high will prevent them from buying at a fair price.
-Sometimes, the seller decides that the grass is greener on the other side and decides to cash out of one property type that in their view is priced to the max and buy another type that in their view has more upside potential.
+If not for the 1031 pressure, sellers could capture high prices and patiently wait until they find a well-priced new deal.
+But 1031 rules require them to find something now.
+Usually, the same boom that allowed them to sell high will prevent them from buying at a fair price.
+Sometimes, the seller decides that the grass is greener on the other side and decides to cash out of one property type that, in their view, is priced to the max and buy another type that, in their view, has more upside potential.
 For example, they may switch from apartments to offices or from retail to student housing.

 Unknown Pitfalls Abound